-While some believe that a unit can be repaired endlessly as long as parts are available and preventative maintenance is regularly performed, energy costs need to be taken into consideration.
+While some believe that a commercial HVAC and refrigeration unit can be repaired endlessly as long as parts are available and preventative maintenance is regularly performed, energy costs need to be taken into consideration.

 New units will reinvigorate the energy efficiency of your system and will save you on utility costs.
 Those savings will add up over time and could help you recover the money spent on a replacement.